Customer Care procedures and support activities

 You can create and manage cases in the Google Cloud console.

-The details you include in a support case significantly affect how long it takes to resolve an issue.
+The details that you include in a support case significantly affect how long it takes to resolve an issue.
 To learn about how to write an effective support case, see Best practices for working with Customer Care.

 Create a support case